Home > Eating In > Entrees > Shrimp Tacos with Mango Salsa

 Pro-tip: Save some shrimp for a quick on-the-go lunch.
 This shrimp is great on top of your favorite salad.

-1. Prepare the shrimp: In a medium-size bowl combine the chili powder, paprika, garlic powder, salt, and black pepper.
+1. Prepare the shrimp: In a medium-sized bowl, combine the chili powder, paprika, garlic powder, salt, and black pepper.
 Pat dry shrimp with a paper towel and then add to spices.
 Toss to combine and let sit for 10-15 minutes.

 process shot 1 for shrimp tacos with mango salsa

-2. Cook the shrimp: Heat the olive oil in an 8-10 inch skillet over medium-high heat.
-Once olive oil is shimmering, add shrimp in a single layer and let cook for 1-2 minutes.
-Flip shrimp and let cook for approximately 2-3 more minutes.
+2. Cook the shrimp: Heat the olive oil in an 8-10-inch skillet over medium-high heat.
+Once olive oil is shimmering, add shrimp in a single layer and cook for 1-2 minutes.
+Flip the shrimp and let cook for approximately 2-3 more minutes.
 Shrimp are cooked once they have turned opaque white with slight pink accents.
 Remove the shrimp from the pan and set them aside.

 process for step 2 for shrimp tacos with mango salsa

-3. Assembly: Over an open gas stovetop flame on medium/low heat corn tortillas until lightly charred on the edges (approximately 10 seconds per side).
-Place 3-4 shrimp in each taco and then top with mango salsa, a drizzle of creamy cilantro avocado dressing, and some fresh cilantro.
-You can also add some fresh slices of avocado or a scoop of guacamole if you prefer.
-And our make-ahead freezer margaritas or strawberry margaritas go perfect with tacos.
+3. Assembly: Over an open gas stovetop with the flame on medium/low, heat the corn tortillas until lightly charred on the edges (approximately 10 seconds per side).
+Place 3-4 shrimp in each taco and then top with habanero mango salsa, a drizzle of lime cilantro avocado dressing, and some fresh cilantro.
+You can also add some fresh slices of avocado or a scoop of grilled guacamole.
+And our make-ahead freezer margaritas or strawberry margaritas go perfectly with tacos.

 Note: Tortillas can also be heated on a medium-size skillet or griddle until golden brown in some spots (approximately 30 seconds per side).